vikramaditya-tatke/tcp_flink_kafka_connector/README.md

 docker logs $(docker ps | grep taskmanager | awk '{print $1}')
 ```

+> **Note on Metrics**: When using socketTextStream in Flink, you may notice that metrics in the Flink UI (such as Bytes Received, Records Received, Bytes Sent, and Records Sent) show 0 even though the application is working correctly.
+This is a known limitation of the socketTextStream source, which doesn't properly report metrics to Flink's metrics system.
+The absence of these metrics does not indicate a problem with your application.
+To verify that data is flowing, check the TaskManager logs as shown above.
+For production deployments where detailed metrics are critical, consider using other sources like Kafka connectors which provide comprehensive metrics reporting.

 ## Fault Tolerance and Behavior

 ### What happens if the DataProducer stops?